slikts/wtmap/README.md

 =======

-WT Map+ is a Chrome app or extension that enhances the browser-based map provided by [War Thunder](http://warthunder.com/) meant to be used in multi-monitor setups.
+WT Map+ is a Chrome app or extension that enhances the browser-based map in [War Thunder](http://warthunder.com/).
+It is meant to be used in multi-monitor setups.

 Features